-Is Shopping Fulfillment Center’s combined retail and logistics set-up the model that retail needs?
+Is Shopping Fulfillment Center the combined retail and logistics model that retail needs?

 Sometimes it’s the simple ideas that are the best ideas.
 Take the Shopping Fulfillment Center, or SFC, for example.
 At its core it’s an idea that marries retail and logistics to turn the shopping mall into a hybrid online-offline fulfillment channel.
 Customers can come in-store or they can shop online and everything is managed from one location.
 Simple right?